Wednesday, January 04, 2012

 "Count the loaves, Samuel."

-"One - two - three - four ... four!" he grinned with three teeth missing.
+"One - two - three - four ... and a half!" he grinned with three teeth missing, pointing at the fifth loaf.
 "We always just want a little bit more," he said, trying to melt her will with his wide, pleading eyes.

 "I know, I know," she said softly as she removed the fifth loaf and placed it back into the pantry.